Broughton Shopping Park: Shop Info

 Tim Hortons opened their first drive-through store in Wales at the centre, taking over the previously occupied Carphone Warehouse unit.

+Lush opened their first store in North Wales at the park in July 2023.
+The store is located in the previous Monsoon between Black Sheep Coffee and River Island.

 Impact

 A report released by the owners British Land, conducted by independent economics consultancy, Regeneris, in June 2018, detailed the impact Broughton Centre has had on the local Broughton-Bretton community and the wider Flintshire-Cheshire area, the report's findings are:

 Infrastructure

 From 2014 to 2017, British Land invested over £24 million into improvements and new developments of the centre.

 Economic

 Broughton Centre provides 1,900 jobs, in which 1 in 4 are in the retail sector, and 1 in every 40 jobs in Flintshire is supported by Broughton Centre.
 At the centre's annual jobs fair in 2017, 1000+ attendees were present, in which 60% gained employment at the site.

 £53 million in GVA, was contributed to the Flintshire economy each year, with the contribution to all of Wales being £84 million. £6.7 million is collected annually in business rates by Flintshire County Council from the park, 10% of all business rate collection in Flintshire.

 66% of goods and services provided to Broughton Centre is provided by local businesses, £462,000 of the centre's expenditure goes to local businesses within a 25-mile radius, in 2017.